 During the evening, the King and Queen presented Kate and William with gifts.
 William was given a gold-encrusted Malay warrior’s sword known as a Kris.
 Kate received a glittering diamante clutch bag, a Batik dress and black pair of lace peep toe shoes by Malaysian designer Lewre.

-Kate wore a stunning white and gold floor length gown designed by Alexander McQueen.
-It is the second time Kate has opted to showcase the British designer during this tour.
+Kate wore a stunning white and gold floor-length gown by Alexander McQueen.

-The bespoke dress features Malaysian hibiscus flowers in gold detail, layered over white flowing fabric.
-The gown features capped sleeves and a sweetheart neckline:
+The bespoke dress features Malaysian hibiscus flowers embroidered in sparkling gold thread.
+The gown features capped sleeves and a sweetheart neckline.

 Rebecca English, who works for The Daily Mail and was covering the dinner tonight, described Kate’s dress as “exquisite, real fairytale princess.”

-It’s unclear what shoes Kate wore to the function, with most newspapers reporting that Kate wore “four inch satin heels”.
+It’s unclear what shoes Kate wore to the function, with most newspapers reporting that Kate wore “four-inch satin heels”.
 You can see from the photo above that Kate’s shoes appear to be gold and perhaps cream.
-Other photographs show the sole of Kate’s shoes are very light cream too.

-Finally, it looks like Kate is clutching her gold sparkly Wilbur and Gussie clutch bag, the same bag she wore previously to the Paralympics and 100 Women in Hedge Funds gala.
+Finally, it looks like Kate is clutching her gold sparkly Wilbur and Gussie “Charlie” clutch bag.